 Tasks and rights

-The representative workplace union and the elected employee representatives both have rights in relation to collective bargaining (see section on collective bargaining) and information and consultation, although if there is a representative union organisation, no employee representatives can be elected.
+The union and the elected employee representatives both have rights in relation to collective bargaining (see section on Collective bargaining) and information and consultation, although if there is a union, no employee representatives can be elected.

 In most specific areas, there is no difference in the rights enjoyed either by the representative union organisation or by the employee representatives.
-However, the Labour Code does describe the tasks and rights of the employee representatives separately (Labour Code Article 223).
+However, the 2022 Social Dialogue Act also sets out the main duties of the employee representatives (Article 59).
 These are to:

 - to participate in drawing up the company’s internal rules;

-- to notify the Labour Inspectorate of any breaches of regulations; and
+- to notify the Labour Inspectorate of any breaches of regulations and the applicable collective agreement; and

 - to negotiate collective agreements.